 Please complete this form and return it to the Mediation Office no later than 7 days prior to the scheduled mediation session, along with any discoverable documents not in the court file.
 A copy of the summary should be provided to opposing counsel.

-CASE CAPTION: CASE #:
+CASE #:

-MATERIAL FACTS OF THE CASE:

-LEGAL ISSUE TO BE RESOLVED:

-DAMAGES:

 SETTLEMENT OFFERS TO DATE:

-POSITION OF THE PARTIES:

-Submitted by: , Counsel for
+, Counsel for

-Address:

-Phone: Fax:
+Fax:

-Date submitted to mediator:/ / To opposing counsel:/
+To opposing counsel:/

-Attach additional pages if more space is necessary Confidential material may be submitted if clearly marked and/or sent under separate cover
+Attach additional pages if more space is necessary

+Confidential material may be submitted if clearly marked and/or sent under separate cover

 RULE 31 - ATTORNEYS